gregmagolan/rollup-code-splitting-issue-2-repro/README.md

 Run `yarn build` to build the chunks.
 They are outputted to the `public` folder.

 Run `yarn start` to start an http server on port 8080.
-Navigate to http://localhost:8080 to see the runtime error from the malformed chunks.
+Navigate to http://localhost:8080 to see the runtime error from the malformed entry point.

 ## Details